bluepra/PongVision/README.md

 ## Dependencies
 Please make sure you are running python3, and please use requirements.txt to easily get the python packages we used!

+**VERY IMPORATNT:** You need 2 players to play them game.
+Currently there is no 1 player mode, but that might be a future add-on!

 ## How to run
 * Open terminal